 Why Wrap Text on Google Sheets?

 Wrapping text on Google Sheets allows you to format your text so that it wraps to the next line when it reaches the edge of the cell.
 This is especially useful when you have long text that you want to display in a single cell.
 By wrapping the text, you can make it easier to read and understand.
-(See Also: How To Change Line Colors In Google Sheets)
+(See Also: How To Input Data On Google Sheets)

 How to Wrap Text on Google Sheets